ofirlevy/repcount/README.md

 2. run live_count/live_rep.py

-Alternatively, You can stream from file using
+Alternatively, You can stream from file using:
-$ live_count/live_rep.py -i "file_name"
+live_count/live_rep.py -i "file_name"
 You can try as an input our captured long live video, located at data/vid_live

 running YTIO benchmark